jackgibson2/storm-amqp-spout/README.md

-# storm-amqp-spout: AMQP input source for Storm #
+# storm-amqp10-spout: AMQP 1.0 input source for Storm #

+This is based on a fork of https://github.com/dkincaid/storm-amqp-spout which uses older AMQP 0.91 protocol which works with RabbitMQ.
+This  implementation is based on the Qpid Proton (https://qpid.apache.org/proton) library which supports AMQP 1.0 .
+This spout will allow topologies to consume messages from the following messaging subsystems:

+ * Apache Qpid Broker
+ * Apache Qpid Dispatch Router
+ * WS02
+ * Apache Active MQ
+ * IBM WebSphere MQ
+ * Microsoft Azure Service Bus
+ * Swift MQ
+ * Kaazing Gateway
+ * Storm MQ

-storm-amqp-spout allows a [Storm][] topology to consume an AMQP queue as an input source.
+storm-amqp10-spout allows a [Storm][] topology to consume an AMQP queue as an input source.
 It currently provides:

  * <tt>[AMQPSpout][]</tt>: an implementation of